arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 In the above example we are using `productItem` object to display product details in component html file.

-In component file instead of using productItem component variable, we can save it in a local variable for instance `product` using `as` syntax.
+Instead of using productItem component variable, we can save it in a local variable (for instance `product`) using `as` syntax so that it can be used in component template.

-We can save the `*ngIf` condition in a local variable using `as` so that we can use it in template.

 ```